-On a recent trip across the Pond, MD Tim Garratt popped in to Amazon's latest bricks-and-mortar venture in New York which, perhaps perversely, seems to be bringing its virtual offering to real life.
+On a recent trip across the Pond, Chairman Tim Garratt popped in to Amazon's latest bricks-and-mortar venture in New York which, perhaps perversely, seems to be bringing its virtual offering to real life.
 Here's his review

 New York has always fascinated me.
 As Frank Sinatra famously sang: it's a city that never sleeps and each time I visit, I can’t help but be amazed at how the face of the retail landscape changes.
 There are few retailers it seems to me who have a pitch for life.
 For some, this is clearly because of the rise in rents as an area improves.
 But they don’t seem to mind.

 It can make finding shops a bit tricky though as they move often, and sometimes just a few streets away.
 The brilliant vinyl shop, Bleecker Street Records isn’t on Bleecker Street any longer.
 It’s now around the corner on 4th Street (which doesn’t have quite the same ring!)